scotmod/.github/README.md

+languages i work with:
-i primarily work with languages such as kotlin, java, python, and others
+kotlin, java, python, javascript, and many more

+languages i am learrning:
-i am learning languages like rust, c, julia, and many more i want to learn also
+rust, c, julia, and many more

+languages i am kinda learning or not, or just have worked with in the past???: lua, swift

+languages i want to learn:
+C++, SQL, PHP, ASM, Arduino

 i am working on scotmod right now